gui/launcher

 Enter the command you want to run by typing its name.
 If you want to start over, CtrlX will clear the line.
 When you are happy with the command, hit Enter or click on the run button to run it.
 Any output from the command will appear in the lower panel after you run it.
 If you want to run the command but close the dialog immediately so you can get back to the game, hold down the Shift key and click on the run button instead.
 The dialog also closes automatically if you run a command that brings up a new GUI screen.
 In any case, the command output will also be written to the DFHack terminal console (the separate window that comes up when you start DF) if you need to find it later.

-To pause or unpause the game while gui/launcher is open, hit the spacebar once or twice.
-If you are typing a command, the first space will go into the edit box for your commandline.
-If the commandline is empty or if it already ends in a space, the space key will be passed through to the game to affect the pause button.
+If the game was unpaused when you started gui/launcher, you can toggle pause by hit the spacebar once or twice.
+If you are already typing a command, the first space will go into the edit box for your commandline.
+If the commandline is empty or already has a space just before the cursor, the space key will be passed through to the game to affect the pause button.
+If the game was paused when you started gui/launcher, then this behavior is disabled to prevent accidental unpausing.

 If your keyboard layout makes any key impossible to type (such as [ and ] on German QWERTZ keyboards), use CtrlShiftK to bring up the on-screen keyboard.
 You can “type” the text you need by clicking on the characters with the mouse and then clicking the Enter button to send the text to the launcher editor.